 Drury started small, in a single building.
 When classes begin in 1873, the campus occupied fewer than 1 ½ acres.
 Twenty-five years later, the campus had expanded to 40 acres, which included Stone Chapel, the President’s house, and three academic buildings.
 Today, there is a 90-acre campus that encompasses the original site.

 Drury College became Drury University on January 1, 2000, reflecting its growing role in higher education.
 In addition to the established academic programs of early years, Drury students today study in the Breech School of Business Administration, the Hammons School of Architecture, and the Shewmaker Communication Center.
 They delve into diverse topics encompassing the humanities, the sciences, and the arts.
 Drury’s offered majors and minors have evolved throughout the years, growing to reflect society’s changing needs.

 Drury was one of the first universities in Missouri to offer continuing education and evening classes to meet the needs of non-traditional students.
-Today, the College of Continuing Professional Studies serves nearly three thousand students in Springfield and throughout the region.
+Today, Drury GO serves nearly three thousand students in Springfield and throughout the region.

 At the university’s core remains unchanging commitment to preparing students to live and work in today’s world.
 Diversity, service to communities, and quality academics are benchmarks of a Drury education.

 Hail!
 Alma Mater

 Drury to thee